 Keeping up to date with your company’s cybersecurity needs is a never-ending task.
-There are always new cyber threats to deal with—and new tools to help combat them.
-There’s a new buzzword that’s gaining steam amongst businesses looking for ways to increase their mobile device security: zero touch deployment.
+New cyber threats are always popping up – and so are new tools to combat them.
+One of the more recent tools that have gained traction among businesses is zero touch deployment.

 What is Zero Touch Deployment?